About Lal Bahadur Shastri

 Lal Bahadur Shastri was born on the 2nd of October 1904 in Mughalsarai, a miniature railway town in Uttar Pradesh, India.
 His mother, Ramdulari Devi, was a housewife.
 Shastri had a younger sister, Kailashi Devi, and two brothers, Nanhe and Rajendra.
 Shastri attended the local school in Mughalsarai and later went to the East Central Railway Inter College in Mughalsarai for his secondary school education.
 He graduated from Kashi Vidyapeeth in 1925 with a Bachelor of Arts degree.
 He also received a degree in law from Allahabad University.

 Shastri was one of the active members of the Indian National Congress and an advocate of nonviolent civil disobedience.
 In 1921, authorities arrested him for participating in the Non-Cooperation Movement led by Mahatma Gandhi.
-In 1931, authorities again arrested him for participating in the Civil Disobedience Movement.
+1931, authorities again arrested him for participating in the Civil Disobedience Movement.
 In 1940, Shastri took charge as the Organizing Secretary of the United Provinces Congress Committee.
-Until 1946, he held this position, when he was elected General Secretary of the All India Congress Committee.
-He was also a significant part or said a member of the Constituent Assembly of India from 1946 to 1950.
+Until 1946, he held this position when the All India Congress Committee elected him as the General Secretary.
+He was also a significant part or member of the Constituent Assembly of India from 1946 to 1950.

 In 1951, the government of Uttar Pradesh appointed Shastri as the Minister of Police and Transport.
 Later, designated as the Home Minister in the Union Cabinet.
 In 1964, elected as the Prime Minister of India following the death of Jawaharlal Nehru.
 Shastri served as the Prime Minister until he died in 1966.